seycileli/Lottery/README.md

 # Lottery

+This is a very simple code that I created for my father since he loves to play lol.

-This is a lottery generator.
-It will generate 3 random numbers and 4
+The first method will generate 3 random numbers
+The second method will generate 4 random numbers

+I might add more functionaility in the future, such as a user inputting 3/ or 4 random numbers.
+Then compare the user input with the lotto generator, if the user wins - a message will print such as "You're a winner!"